Year 6 Transition Information

 From 8:30am, but before 8:40am

-On arrival staff will show students to the Hall
+On arrival students will be directed to the assembly venues

 When will students get thier timetable?